 - Exhaust system – we make sure your exhaust system works as it should.

 If your windows are tinted, we’ll also check the tint to make sure it falls within legal state guidelines.
 We recommend consulting a licensed mechanic before you tint your windows, if you have been thinking about it.
-If your windows are tinted too heavily, it won’t pass inspection in most cases.
-More info about window tinting can be found below.
+Heavily tinted windows won’t pass inspection in most cases.
+Find more info about window tinting below.

 While you are here, we can also perform other maintenance, such as oil changes.
-You can also try our car wash, which uses ultra-soft brushes to wash away dirt and grime.
+Also, try our car wash, which uses ultra-soft brushes to wash away dirt and grime.

 What is Required for Emissions Testing Near Me

 Many counties in North Carolina require vehicle emissions testing on an annual basis.
-If you live in any of the below 22 counties, an on-board diagnostic emissions inspection is required:
+If you live in any of the below 22 counties, they require an on-board diagnostic emissions inspection:

 - New Hanover

 The emissions test checks the level of pollutants coming from your vehicle’s exhaust.
 Although a vehicle emission test can feel annoying, they help keep pollution under control.

 Safety Inspection and Emissions Testing Near Me: Cost Breakdown

 The state sets the price for a safety inspection and emissions test.
 So, you don’t have to worry about calling around to price check multiple shops.
 Currently, state inspection and emissions pricing is as follows: